-These resources and additional information regarding the Duds to Dazzle Clothing & Textile Competition can be found on the Texas 4-H website at: <a href="https://texas4-ht
+These resources and additional information regarding the Duds to Dazzle Clothing & Textile Competition can be found on the Texas 4-H website at: https://texas4-h.tamu.edu/projects/clothing-textiles/.

 EDUCATIONAL PRESENTATION CONTEST Information & Guidelines

 Educational Presentation Contests can be entered as an individual or teams of (2) members.
 Educational presentations consist of method demonstrations or illustrated talks.